 - Check to see if your plant species is known by another name (synonym) by taxonomic authorities, such as the Global Biodiversity Information Facility and if the synonym is associated with an import specification on the PBI.

 If you provide MPI with evidence that the plant species is known by another name which has an associated import specification on the PBI, you may not need an approval from us to import or use this plant species into New Zealand.
 Please contact MPI to discuss this.

-Provide evidence that your plant species is present in New Zealand since before 29 July 1998.
-Depending on the quality of the evidence you provide, you may be able to import your plant.
+Find evidence that your plant species is present in New Zealand since before 29 July 1998.

-If our approval is for conditional release, or importation into containment, you can use the approval provided you comply with any conditions on that approval.
+- If the EPA approval is for conditional release, or importation into containment, you can use the approval provided you comply with any conditions on that approval.

 MPI may also need to do a risk assessment to consider the biosecurity risks which may be associated with the plant species.
-If you intend to apply to us for importation to release the plant into the environment, you should also contact MPI to discuss import requirements, particularly if there is no Import Health Standard for the species.
+If you are going to apply to us to import the plant for release into the environment, you should also contact MPI to discuss import requirements, particularly if there is no Import Health Standard for the species.